ramjayanth23/sales_analysis_using_python/README.md

-# sales_analysis_using_python
+# 🧩 Sales Data Analysis using Python

+### Overview
-This is a simple beginner-friendly data analysis project that uses Pandas and Matplotlib to explore and visualize sales data.
-The project focuses on analyzing sales performance by product, region, and month to uncover useful business insights.
+A beginner-friendly data analysis project using Pandas and Matplotlib to explore and visualize sales trends by product, region, and time.

+### Steps
+1. Import the dataset
+2. Clean and explore data
+3. Analyze sales performance by region and product
+4. Visualize monthly sales trend

+### Libraries Used
+- pandas
+- matplotlib

+### Run the Script

+python sales_analysis.py